A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\ptitle{Limitations.} Despite these advances, these data agents primarily operate within predefined procedural workflows tailored for NL2VIS tasks, such as iterative debugging, multi-agent collaboration, or reinforcement learning frameworks.
-While they excel at refining and validating visualizations once the problem scope and task decomposition are defined, they lack the capacity to autonomously perform higher-level reasoning to interpret complex user goals and design comprehensive visualization strategies, which may begin with data management and preparation, and culminate in the curation of appropriate visual representations.
+\ptitle{Limitations.} Despite these advances, these systems primarily operate within predefined procedural workflows tailored for NL2VIS tasks.
+They excel at refining and validating visualizations within a defined scope but lack the autonomous, high-level reasoning to interpret complex user goals and design comprehensive strategies that span the full data lifecycle.